liferay/liferay-docs/en/user/articles-dxp/120-search/12-synonyms.markdown

 ## Limitations in @product-ver@ Service Pack 1

-* Synonyms works on English (`en_*`) and Spanish (`es_*`) localized index fields only out-of-the-box.
-It means that Synonyms works Liferay assets that support localization.
+* Synonyms works on English and Spanish locales only and thus on certain Liferay assets that support localization out-of-the-box.
+Technically it means that it operates on (`en_*`) and (`es_*`) localized index fields.
 Read the [multi-language search documentation](LINK TO UPDATED DOCS) to see which native @product@ assets/fields are supported for synonym searches.
 * The `=>` [format](https://www.elastic.co/guide/en/elasticsearch/guide/current/synonym-formats.html) is not supported through the Synonyms Set UI.

 ## Known Issues in @product-ver@ Service Pack 1